a creative place-making, community papermaking Prototype.

-Pawtucket Paper uses papermaking to grow intersecting movements in arts education, climate justice, and a sustainable future.
+Pawtucket Paper envisioned papermaking as a catalyst to grow intersecting movements in arts education, climate justice, and a sustainable future.

 2017 - Interesting Beginnings

-I’m a papermaking artist and founder of Paperslurry.com, a blog dedicated to sharing and expanding the art and craft of hand papermaking around the world.
-I’ve traveled to teach for years, and in 2017 the Pawtucket Rhode Island community started to have a chance to learn, too.
+I’m May Babcock, a papermaking artist and founder of Paperslurry.com, a blog dedicated to sharing and expanding the art and craft of hand papermaking around the world.

-Families and children from Galego Court started learning papermaking from plants during after school programs at the SCLT Galego Community Farm.
+Families and children from Galego Court in Pawtucket, RI started learning papermaking from plants during after school programs at the SCLT Galego Community Farm.
 Participants were mainly families living at Galego Court, the Weeden/Barton neighborhood, and Pawtucket residents.
-A majority of people in the immediate neighborhood are low-income, and Pawtucket also has a higher than average immigrant population.

 This wouldn’t have been possible without: